ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ![](image50.png)

 Switch back to your Business application studio.
 We will now use **Guided Development** to add a table building block.\
-Guided development allows the user to walk through the steps required to implement a specific functionality in the Fiori element application.\
+Guided development allows the user to walk through the steps required to implement a specific functionality in the Fiori Elements application.\
 Click on the **SAP Fiori** icon in the left hand side panel.

 ![](image5321.png)